-Think about this – you have a Health Savings Account (HSA) and a 401(k) through your employer.
-HSAs are generally thought of as a vehicle for healthcare savings – because it’s in the name – while most people understand that a 401k is used for retirement.
+Do you have both an Health Savings Account (HSA) and a 401(k) through your employer?
+HSAs are generally thought of as a vehicle for healthcare savings, because it’s right in the name.
+Most most people understand that a 401k is used for retirement.
 A lot of people wonder though, which account should they fund first, the HSA vs 401k.
 Let’s compare the two benefit accounts.

 HSA vs 401k – What is the difference?

 Established in 2005, a Health Savings Account is a tax-advantaged benefit account that may be sponsored by an employer or financial institution.
 When a person enrolls in a qualified High Deductible Health Plan (HDHP), they are eligible to open an HSA.
 The account may be used for qualified healthcare expenses and then later used after age 65 for retirement.
 Once it’s opened, you can keep the account for life.
 Even if you change your insurance plan or leave your employer, you keep the HSA and can continue using it.

 With an HSA, you get a triple-tax advantage:

 - Tax-free withdrawals (distributions) for qualified healthcare expenses

 Every year you are enrolled in an HDHP, you can make HSA contributions.
 The IRS does publish annual contribution limits, so you’ll need to stay educated on the changing limts.
 You can also invest part of the balance to help the account grow.

 An additional perk of an HSA is that beginning the year you turn 55, you can contribute an additional $1,000 over the annual limit each year.
 It’s considered a “catch up” contribution.
 Plus, after age 65, money used for non-qualified expenses is taxed as if were ordinary income, without any tax penalty.
 It is treated essentially the same as money withdrawn from a retirement account.
 If you use the HSA for non-qualified expenses before age 65, there is a penalty plus the tax.